raspberrypi/userland/host_applications/linux/apps/raspicam/README.md

 The camera is run for the requested time (-t), and a captures can be initiated throughout that by pressing the Enter key.
 Press X then Enter will exit the application before the timeout is reached.
 If the timeout is set to 0, the camera will run indefinitely until X then Enter is typed.
 Using the verbose option (-v) will display a prompt asking for user input, otherwise no prompt is displayed.

+	--signal			-s	Signal mode

+The camera is run for the requested time (-t), and a captures can be initiated throughout that time by sending a USR1 signal to the camera process.
+This can be done using the kill command.
+You can find the camera process ID using the 'ps ax' command.

+		kill -USR1 <process id of raspistill>

 raspistillyuv